AlexZ005/theprototype.app/README.md

-# theprototype.io
+# theprototype.app

-The Prototype IO is an online collaborative platform for rapid prototyping.
+ThePrototype is an online collaborative platform for rapid prototyping.

 # Start private development server